 { "service_provider" : "AzureOpenAI", "api_key" : "YOUR_API_KEY", "azure_endpoint" : "YOUR_AZURE_ENDPOINT", "api_version" : "YOUR_API_VERSION", "deployment_name" : "YOUR_DEPLOYMENT_NAME" }

-To use Llama Vision without cloud-based services, download the Llama Vision model weights using the following command in the python command prompt:
+To use Llama Vision without cloud-based services, follow these steps to download the model weights:

 Once the weights are downloaded, you can modify the connection JSON to use Llama Vision as follows: